 The capacity of a stabilizer can be measured in kVAs (Kilo Volt-Amps), and the AC tonnage directly influences it.
 The kVA of your stabilizer doesn’t solely rely on capacity.
 Other factors such as the technology of the AC, BEE rating, etc., come into play while deciding the stabilizer with the optimal kVAs.

 For instance, for an old window AC of 1.5 tons which draws a current of around 14-16 amperes, a 4 kVA stabilizer is ideal.
 Similarly, a 1.5-ton split AC with a BEE rating of 3 stars requires a 3kVA stabilizer as the current drawn by the AC is relatively low (10-12 amperes).
 The higher the efficiency of your AC, the lower kVA it’ll require of the stabilizer.

 As for the tonnage, a 2-ton split inverter AC will consume more power than a 1-ton portable AC with the same configurations.
-Conclusively, the former (2-ton Air Conditioner) will require a stabilizer with the higher kVA.
+Conclusively, the former (2-ton Air Conditioner) will require a stabilizer with a higher kVA.

 As a rule of thumb, determine the power rating of your AC and add an extra 20% to the total wattage to determine the kVA needed for your stabilizer.
 For example, if your 1-ton AC has a 3-star BEE rating and 1kW power rating, a 1.2kVA voltage stabilizer should do the trick.